craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 * Gets the domain of the email opting out
 * Sets the “Opted In” flag to false for the record that matches the submitted hash
-* Returns the email domain for feedback or a “not found” error message
+* Returns the email domain only for confirmation or a “not found” error message

 I’m not big enough to have [CCPA](https://smarterhq.com/blog/ccpa-compliance) or the like apply to my tiny list, but I’m happy to delete anyone’s information completely who asks me to.